 A switch is nothing more than a mechanism to bring two pieces of conductive material together and separate them.
 You can make a switch from any two conductors and a little creativity.

 All you need to do is arrange the two conductors in such a way that they can touch or not touch.
 Sometimes a spacer layered between the two conductors helps.
-For example, in the image above (Figure 13-15) you see three pieces of conductive fabric.
+For example, in figure 19 you see three pieces of conductive material.
 Two of the pieces have non-conductive layers on top of them.
 When the non-conductive part is sandwiched between the conductive layers, you’ve got a switch that’s pressed by touching.
 The conductive parts touch when they’re pressed through the holes in the non-conductive part.
 These two switches would have different sensitivities because the hole-to-material ratio of the non-conductive layer is different.

 Here’s mustache switch by Tak Cheung: